jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

 (2) The order must set out the key features of the specified development project.
 (3) The order may specify a period for the purposes of clause 5 of Schedule 2 (which relates to disestablishment by expiry of time limit).
 (4) For the purpose of setting out the boundaries of the project area, the order may incorporate by reference a map, plan, or similar document prepared or issued by any person or body.
+(5) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
-(5) Sections 52 to 55 of the Legislation Act 2012 apply in relation to material incorporated by reference under subsection (4) as if it were incorporated under section 49 of that Act.
+(6) Sections 63 to 66 and Schedule 2 of the Legislation Act 2019 apply in relation to material incorporated under subsection (4) as if it were incorporated under section 64 of that Act.

 ### 48 Effect of establishment order
 Overview